 What Is a Mobile Landing Page?

-A landing page is a web page that users are driven to from ad campaigns, online referrals, marketing campaigns, and search results.
+Like a regular landing page, mobile landing pages act as a destination for users arriving from ad campaigns, online referrals, marketing campaigns, and search results.

 What’s the Difference Between Mobile and Desktop Landing Pages?